aros-development-team/AROS/arch/arm-all/README.txt

 This assumes that you installed iconv, gmp and mpfr libraries from macports (this is what i did).
 This was tested with binutils v2.20.1 and gcc v4.4.2.

+ 3. Linux specifics.

+Linux kernel does not provide any standarized view of VFP context on signal frame.
+The ARM linux-hosted port assumes, that the VFP frame is stored in uc_regspace[] area.
+This is the case on nearly all linux kernel compiled with VFP/NEON support.
+If this is not the case, or of linux misses the VFP frame in sigcontext, AROS will probably fail.

 									Pavel Fedin <pavel_fedin@mail.ru>